 When this occurs during an active movement, a cataplectic attack can occur, when the loss of muscle control affects the fulfillment of the activity.
 For example, if the individual is walking when the attack begins that cannot control the simple movement during the attack, although they remain conscious.

 Secondary cataplexy refers to the characteristic episodes of sudden muscle weakness that are caused by an underlying health condition.

-The most common condition is a tumor or lesion in the brain that obstructs the cells that produce hypocretin and affect the level of the neurotransmitter in the central nervous system.
-This may be an astrocytoma, glioblastoma, glioma, subependymoma or other type of tumor.
+The most common condition is a tumor or lesion in the brain that obstructs the cells that produce hypocretin and affects the level of the neurotransmitter in the central nervous system.
+This may be an astrocytoma, glioblastoma, glioma, subependymoma or other types of tumor.
 The lesions typically present in the lateral and posterior hypothalamus but can also affect other areas of the brain, such as the stem, and can usually be detected with imaging techniques, such as magnetic resonance imaging (MRI) or computed tomography (CT) scans.

 Other associated health conditions include: